arghyab0/SmartASL/README.md

 #### Notes:

-- I directly imported the Kaggle dataset to my Colab environment using the dataset API.
-You can also download the dataset locally from [here](https://www.kaggle.com/datamunge/sign-language-mnist) and then upload it to the environment you're working on.
-I personally found the previous method to be much faster.

-- I have used Tensorflow version 2.1.0 and that or a later version is what I recommend.

 - Training the model for 10 epochs \(approximately 11s per epoch) gave me a training accuracy of 99.5% and validation accuracy of 99.2%

 - To integrate the Tensorflow model in the Android app, I am coverting the Tensorflow model to a TFLite model in the notebook and then copying the .tflite file to the assets directory for the Android app.